Projects per year

 - Development of niche theory and envelop models for native and non-native species

-The work of my research group and collaborators has shown that the southern range margin of northern butterfly species is retracting and this has been associated with recent temperature increases.
-Dispersal abilities vary dramatically between species and we have demonstrated that small scale movement parameters of species can help us understand species movement capacity in fragmented and heterogeneous landscapes.
+My research group and collaborators have shown that the southern range margin of northern butterfly species is retracting and this has been associated with recent temperature increases.
+Dispersal abilities vary dramatically between species and we have demonstrated that small scale movement parameters of species can help us understand species capacity to adapt to fragmented and heterogeneous landscapes.

 We interact with several Environmental NGOs (BTO, Birdlife International, Audubon Society, SEO, LPN, SPEA) based in the UK, Spain, Portugal and US, and aim to produce scientific evidence that can be used to design effective conservation measures aiming to protect endangered species and conserve biodiversity.